stoqs/stoqs/doc/instructions/PRODUCTION.md

 [The Twelve-Factor App](http://12factor.net/) guidelines with deployment settings placed in environment variables.

-### Hosting STOQS using your own Nginx web server:
+### Hosting STOQS on your own Nginx web server:

-1. On your server install nginx and configure to start:
+1. On your server install nginx and configure to start (you may configure nginx by editing the /etc/nginx/conf.d/default.conf file):

         sudo yum install nginx
         sudo chkconfig nginx on
         sudo /sbin/service nginx start

 2. Clone STOQS to a local writable directory on your server.
-A good practice is to not commit any changes from a production server back to the repository, therefore our clone can be read only without any ssh keys configured, e.g.:
+A good practice is to not push any changes from a production server back to the repository, therefore our clone can be read only without any ssh keys configured, e.g.:

         export STOQS_HOME=/opt/stoqsgit
-        cd ``dirname $STOQS_HOME``
+        cd `dirname $STOQS_HOME`
         git clone https://github.com/stoqs/stoqs.git stoqsgit

 3. Provision your server:

     * Start with a system provisioned with a `Vagrant up` command
     * Install all the required software using provision.sh as a guide
     * There are many other ways, including Docker, for setting up the required services

 4. Create a virtualenv, install the production requirements, and test: